holdex/developers/.github/TRIAL.md

 > - **Design:** [for access - get in touch](https://discord.gg/cHxnURgGgk)
 > - **DevOps:** [for access - get in touch](https://discord.gg/cHxnURgGgk)

 ## I don't have access to open a PR in the repository.
-What to do?
+What do I do?
 Fork the repository and create a PR using a [Fork Strategy](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

 ## What is the trial duration?
 The trial period can take from 1 to 5 days, which can be extended if necessary.
 If the PR is kept stale for a long period without previous notice, it will be closed automatically.

 ## Can I get a different task on trial?
 No.

 ## Do I get hired after the trial?
 After the trial, your results will undergo a collective verification and assessment from a board of responsible members.
 Since we will be in touch, we will communicate to you personally the results of the trial and the next steps awaiting.